I have often wondered looking at names on an Indonesian map about what was the story behind it.

 I have always read the same explanation, even though it’s never very much substantiated.
 In a Central Sulawesi language, sula means ‘island’ and mesi ‘iron’.
 So Sulawesi would mean iron island.

-Iron deposit in Indonesia are not very common, one of the main and historical one is near Matano Lake in the highlands of Central Sulawesi.
+Iron deposits in Indonesia are not very common, one of the main and historical one is near Matano Lake in the highlands of Central Sulawesi.

 According to Pelras, this specific iron was especially sought after because it contains also some nickel and was especially fit to forge weapons.
 According to Van Duuren, the most prestigious ancient keris (traditional dagger with an undulating blade originating from Java) featured sophisticated reflections and patterns on the blade that the smith could create only using an alloy of iron an nickel.